Topic Architecture Case Studies

 Case Study 4: Data Ingestion and Distribution

-In this example, we look at data sources throughout the enterprise that write data into distributed data stores.
+In this example, we look at data sources throughout an enterprise that write data into distributed data stores.
 These data sources could be published transaction logs from a database, online purchases, market data orders, and so on.

 The following diagram illustrates an example of market data orders and post trade data, where the trade itself takes place in the Front Office and the post-trade activity takes place in the Middle Office.
 Here we can see that the client gateways produce events for the Front Office and the trading platform is the producer of events that flow to the Middle Office systems.
 We can also see the Middle Office is not a single-purpose consumer application, but a series of applications that each have specific tasks and data requirements.